KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MagicMirror-Module-Template by roramirez](https://github.com/roramirez/MagicMirror-Module-Template)

 1. Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
-2. `.travis.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-3. Typo - Found 'Magic Mirror' in file `MagicMirror-Module-Template.js`: Replace it with `MagicMirror²`.
+2. Typo - Found 'Magic Mirror' in file `MagicMirror-Module-Template.js`: Replace it with `MagicMirror²`.
-4. Recommendation - Found 'XMLHttpRequest' in file `MagicMirror-Module-Template.js`: Replace it with built-in fetch.
+3. Recommendation - Found 'XMLHttpRequest' in file `MagicMirror-Module-Template.js`: Replace it with built-in fetch.
-5. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [PlutoTime by croxis](https://github.com/croxis/PlutoTime)